Coyote Trapping & Removal

-Coyote Trapping is the only way to control the local coyote population.
+Coyote Trapping at this point is the only way to control the local coyote population.
 There are many people that will argue that fact, however, we are not here to debate that.
-With our Coyote removal program we do everything we can to be conscientious and humane during this process.
+With our Coyote removal program, we do everything we can to be conscientious and humane during this process.
+If you are seeing signs of Coyotes or you suspect there is activity, give us a call and we will help however we can!
+Our service area for Coyote trapping and control in North Georgia extends as far south as Alpharetta, Crabapple, Duluth, Johns Creek, Marietta, Milton, Roswell, and Suwanee then going as far north as Ball Ground, Blue Ridge, Cumming, Dahlonega, Dawsonville, Ellijay, Gainesville, and Jasper.

 One of the most challenging animals to trap for Nuisance Wildlife Trappers are the predators.
 Coyotes are smart and cunning.
 Before you do anything which to educate (train) the coyotes to avoid traps, please call us simply to discuss your situation.